bonny/WordPress-Simple-Fields/readme.txt

 - Now outputs the full name and slug of a post type in the post connector and post connector default admin.
 Previously only slug was shown.
 - Fixed some notice warnings, for example when getting extended values for a date field or when a slug did not exist
 - Removed a console.log()
+- All unit tests are now setup the wp-cli-way, horray!

 #### Version 1.4.2
 - Post Connectors can now be set from within a page template.
 Just add